COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 How can we help?

-If you have questions about the above, please do not hesitate to contact us.
-We offer a cost-free introduction and analysis of the owner, user, and operator scenario to secure compliance with the TA procedure and provide guidance for the correct use of the TA.
+If you have questions about the above or if you are interested in knowing more about flying within the EU27, please do not hesitate to contact us.
+We offer a cost-free introduction and analysis of the owner, user, and operator scenario to secure compliance with the relevant procedure and provide guidance for the correct use of the TA procedure if needed.
 Please, feel free to contact us at any time.